How to Make Your Own Butter in 15 Minutes

 (You can also make butter in a blender for much less mess!)

-Start mixing on medium-low speed until the cream thickens some as not to sling cream out everywhere.
+Then begin by mixing on medium-low speed until the cream thickens some as not to sling cream out everywhere.
 Then turn up the speed.
 You will want to stop the mixer about every 3 minutes and use a spatula to get cream off the edges of the bowl and into the mixture.
+Use a kitchen towel to cover the standing mixer so liquid will be splatter the entire workspace.

 You will start to see the yellow butter separating from the milk.
 Keep stirring until the butter is in larger clumps of yellow and the buttermilk is beginning to be be slung out of the mixing bowl.
 Stop here.